-On land the first mention of curry in Japan was in a book called seiyouryourishinan (A Guide Book to Western Cuisine) which introduced how to make an interesting variation of the curry that was introduced by the English sailors, containing frog and spring onion (yummy).
+On land the first mention of curry in Japan was in a book called seiyō ryōri shinan / 西洋料理指南 (Proposed western-style menus) by Keigakudo shujin, and seiyō ryōri-tsu / 西洋料理通 (an authority on western cuisine) by Robun KANAGAKI which were published in 1872 and introduced how to make an interesting variation of the curry that was introduced by the English sailors, containing frog and spring onion.
 At the time the English used curry powder such as the one made by Crosse & Blackwell, but being an imported product for those in Japan it was often too expensive for the average person to buy during the Meji period.

-It was especially after the war however, around 1950, when there was the biggest development for Japanese curry.
-The curry roux was invented.
+One of the key developments in Japanese curry was after the war however, around 1950, when the curry roux was invented.
 Apparently inspired by chocolate bars, the curry roux is like a ‘mini block’ of curry containing all the necessary spices to make a mighty fine curry.
 All that is needed is water and the gu (ingredients).
 Speaking of which, as mentioned before the Japanese curry was originally based on the stew like curry that the Brits brought over, and so the Japanese curry had a lot of vegetables.
 Key vegetables being, onion, carrots and potatoes, which were all produced in Hokkaidao (Japan’s most north island), the government actively supporting the use of the domestic vegetable in the curry.

 Nowadays in Japan you you have curry bread, curry rice, curry udon, curry everything.
 A big debate among the curry lovers out there being do you mix your rice or not.
 An entire article was written about this subject by a website called rocket news 24.
 I have had the debate myself a few time with Japanese students when I was in university (happy times!)
 For those that are curious, I am a mixer myself.
 There is even a curry research center which has around 10 ‘researchers’ whose job it is to of course, research about curry!
 Amazing.